 The M.L.S.
-Specialization in Cybersecurity and Data Privacy degree is awarded upon the satisfactory completion of 30 semester hours.
-All M.L.S. in Cybersecurity and Data Privacy students must take the following required courses to complete the program:
+Specialization in Cybersecurity and Data Privacy degree is awarded upon satisfactory completion of 30 semester hours.
+Unless waived by the Director of Cybersecurity Specialization, all M.L.S. in Cybersecurity and Data Privacy students must take the following required courses to complete the program:

-Introduction to American Law Cybersecurity I Legal Writing
+Introduction to American Law Cybersecurity I Legal Writing Privacy Law and Management